Orange County Sheriff's Office

 Members of the post will have opportunities to receive training from members in law enforcement, attend boot camp, participate in scenario and pistol competitions at the state and national levels and assist with many community service projects.

-During 2011, the Explorer Post participated in numerous Explorer events; including Kicks for Guns, SWAT Round-Up, Shop With-ACop, SEAT Fundraiser, United Way Kick-Off, the Policeman’s Ball and the Law Enforcement Memorial.
-They also assisted in community service details working with Good Shepherd Church “Mardi Gras” Festival, Children’s Safety Village “Trunk or Treat” event and Radio Control Helicopter Blowout.
-The Explorer Honor Guard participated in the opening and closing ceremony of the Civilian Police Academy and the opening ceremony of the NASCAR PRI Trade Show at the Convention Center.
+Recently the Explorer Post participated in numerous Explorer events; including Kicks for Guns, SWAT Round-Up, Shop With-A-Cop, Sheriff’s Office Expo and Open House, the Policeman’s Ball and the Law Enforcement Memorial.
+They also assisted in community service details working with Good Shepherd Church “Mardi Gras” Festival, Children’s Safety Village “Trunk or Treat” event, Home Depot Safety Fair and the Sheriff’s Office Teen Academy.
+The Explorer Honor Guard participated in the opening and closing ceremony of the Civilian Police Academy.

-Explorer Post 61 donated 1,650 hours to the Sheriff’s Office and the community.
-Post 61 participated in competitions throughout the State of Florida and earned first place awards in shooting and physical agility.
-The Unit is geared to mentor teens from age 14 through 21 years of age.
+Explorer Post 61 donated over 1,700 hours to the Sheriff’s Office and the community.
+Post 61 participated in competitions throughout the State of Florida and earned awards in shooting and scenarios competitions.
+The Explorer Post is geared to mentor teens from age 14 through 21 years of age.
 The Junior Cadet Unit is comprised of middle school students between the ages of 12 to 14.
-The Explorer Program is chartered by the Boy Scouts of America.
+The Explorer Program is chartered by the Boy Scouts of America..

 Prospective applicants must be between the ages of 14 and 18 years old.
 Applicants must be of good moral character and must provide a letter of recommendation from a School Resource Officer to be considered for the program.
 Applicants must be currently enrolled in a scholastic institution, in at least the ninth grade, and maintaining a C average.